-A prenuptial agreement is a contract signed by two parties, specifying how personal property will be divided after the marriage ends.
+A prenuptial agreement is a contract signed by two parties, specifying how personal property will be divided after the marriage ends some people see it as their divorce insurance.
 And since the Catholic Church teaches that a sacramental marriage cannot be dissolved, never ends, then a prenuptial agreement is a denial of that truth–right?

 “So they are no longer two, but one flesh.
 Therefore, what God has joined together, no human being must separate.”